Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

 The upper bound on the resonator linewidth for each design, calculated through $Q\Delta{\varepsilon}/\varepsilon$ and the values Table \ref{tab:scaling_bw_resonator}, is plotted as a function of the modulation strength in Fig. \ref{fig:scaling_bw_resonator}.
 Here, we assume an operating frequency of $\omega/2\pi =$ 200 THz for the optical wave.
 The bandwidths of the designs all scale with the same dependence on ${\Delta\varepsilon}/\varepsilon$, the Rabi splitting ring design and the angular momentum biasing design have a comparable upper bound on their bandwidth, which is approximately a factor of approximately $2\times$ smaller than the upper bound on the bandwidth of the photonic transition isolator.
 We note also that the modulation frequency used for each design will need to be at least as large as the bandwidth shown in Fig. \ref{fig:scaling_bw_resonator}.

 We now discuss several practical considerations that will further limit the \textit{effective} modulation strength, increase $Q\Delta{\varepsilon}/\varepsilon$, and limit the bandwidth of the ring resonator isolators discussed above.
 First, in the photonic transition design, the optimum modulation profile has opposite polarity in each half of the ring waveguide.
 Such a modulation profile could be challenging to implement, especially if integrated metallic electrodes are involved.
 Thus, a much simpler modulation scheme for the photonic transition and the Rabi splitting isolators, as depicted in Fig. \ref{fig:resonator_transition}(a) and Fig. \ref{fig:resonator_transition}(c), is to modulate only half of the cross-section of the ring waveguide.
-Note that the angular momentum biased ring is not expected to have have such a reduction because it couples two modes of the same symmetry and, therefore does not need to modulate only half of the ring waveguide.
+Note that, based on the design requirements of the angular momentum biased ring, it will not have a reduction in the effective modulation strength because it couples two modes of the same symmetry and, therefore does not need to modulate only half of the ring waveguide.
 Although much more practical to fabricate, an effect of modulating only half of the ring waveguide is to immediately decrease the modulation efficiency and double the $Q\Delta{\varepsilon}/\varepsilon$ figure of merit.
 Therefore, under such a modulation scheme the photonic transition design and the angular momentum biasing design have a comparable upper bound on their bandwidth, while the Rabi splitting design is approximately $2\times$ worse.